zcstarr/zipa/README.md

 apptainer build icefall.sif icefall_container.def
 ```

+Generally speaking, packages below are required:
+  1. `torch torchaudio torchvision`
+  2. `lhotse` (for audio preprocessing)
+  3. `icefall` and `k2`.
+They must match the torch version and cuda version.
+  4. `huggingface_hub` (for downloading models and data)

 ## Inference
 ### Batch inference with detailed error logs
 You might need to modify some paths in the `data_module.py` to point to your local data.